zerotier/docs/docs/devices/qnap.md

 :::note Picking the correct package

-*Due to the lack of documentation on architecture designations selecting the correct package is an inexact science, as far as I can discerne there are the following categories.
+*Due to the lack of documentation on architecture designations selecting the correct package is an inexact science, as far as I can discern there are the following categories.
 If you don't see your model on this list or you see an error please let us know:*

 ### x86